fluxcd/flux2-multi-tenancy/README.md

 flux check --pre
 ```

-Set the kubectl context to your staging cluster and bootstrap Flux:
+Set the `--context` argument to the kubectl context to your staging cluster and bootstrap Flux:

 ```sh
 flux bootstrap github \